U8 (Berlin U-Bahn): Completion of the U8

-After Paracelsus-Bad, the line continues under Lindauer Allee to Lindauer Allee station, the only one on the U8 to have outside platforms.
+After Paracelsus-Bad, the line continues under Lindauer Allee to Lindauer Allee station.
 After a long curve, the U8 is running under the S-Bahn.
 The location of the next station requires a long walk to transfer between the two.
 There was also disagreement concerning the name of this station: the S-Bahn station at this point was called Wittenau (Kremmener Bahn), to distinguish it from Wittenau (Nordbahn) (which is now Wittenau (Wilhelmsruher Damm) to match the U-Bahn station).
 The U-Bahn station was to be called Karl-Bonhoeffer-Nervenklinik after the psychiatric clinic.
 This was a mouthful that was only slowly accepted.
 On the S-Bahn, to this day "Karl-Bonhoeffer-Nervenklinik" is announced but the shorter "Karl-Bonhoeffer-Klinik" appears on signs.
 The subway line then continues under the clinic.
 To minimise disturbance, this stretch of tunnel was excavated using a shield, and rubber sound baffling was also needed.
 This attracted repeated criticism from those who would have preferred open tunnelling with shoring up of buildings.
 Other problems also arose during construction of this stretch of line: the Brandenburg sand made work particularly difficult and numerous oversized boulders (glacial erratics) caused delays.

 After Karl-Bonhoeffer-Nervenklinik the U8 turns onto Eichborndamm, where the Rathaus Reinickendorf station was built.
 1101 m further, it reaches its current and probably ultimate terminus, Wittenau.
 The intention still remains today to extend this line to Märkisches Viertel.
 However, as with other U-Bahn construction projects, the extreme budgetary crisis in the state of Berlin is preventing further construction.

 The completed extension, which is 3.6 km long and comprises 4 new stations, was opened on 24 September 1994.
 Construction cost 600 million DM.
 As with other newly built sections of the U-Bahn in this period, Rainer Rümmler was responsible for the design of the stations.
 Critics say that this section would represent his peak, but that Rümmler had a tendency to excess.
 This is particularly evident in the Lindauer Allee station, where he primarily made use of the symbol on the coat of arms of the city of Lindau, the linden tree.
 At the Wittenau U-Bahn station, the colours green and yellow were supposed to radiate a certain peace, which he associated with the intended station name Wilhelmsruher Damm.